crl-community/crl-community.github.io/icdm24/index.md

 # Submissions

-Please submit your paper in Openreview.
-Our workshop is **nonarchival**, the accepted papers will be posted on our website.
+Please submit your manuscripts on [Open Reivew](https://openreview.net/group?id=IEEE.org/ICDM/Workshop/CRL)  Our workshop is **nonarchival**, the accepted papers will be posted on our website.

 <!-- # Organizers and Contact -->